Skip to content

 Location: nuvom/dispatcher.py

-• Uses msgpack for efficient, cross-platform job serialization.
+• Uses msgpack for efficient, portable serialization.

 Job Queues